This post may contain affiliate links. Please read our disclosure policy.

 25 Tips to Prepare for School

-As August begins, many of us are now thinking about how we can prepare for school.
+As summer ends, many of us are now thinking about how we can prepare for school.
 The back to school sales are everywhere and your home will soon be overwhelmed with papers (that you can easily control!)
 As you prepare for school, find some extra helpful tips here.